Saanjher Baati: 5 years later

 Arjun, Chiku and the family moves to a new house.
-But however Garry and Kaushambhi execute her evil plan and gets Chiku arrested on the charge of stealing money.
+But Garry and Kaushambhi execute her evil plan and effect Chiku's arrest on the charge of stealing money.
 Also they try to kill Niloy, but Chiku escapes the police and saves him.
 A remorseful Niloy proves Garry guilty for his fraud case, and also apologizes to Arjun and his family for his evil deeds.
 Garry escapes the country upon Kaushambhi's instruction.
-Then suddenly Yuvraj Mukherjee, another friend of Chiku, returns to India and meets Chiku in order to break her relationship with Arjun, upon Kaushambhi's plan.
+Then suddenly Yuvraj Mukherjee, another friend of Chiku, returns to India and meets Chiku in order to end her relationship with Arjun, upon Kaushambhi's plan.
 Also Yuvi had sheltered Chiku's estranged sister, Aradhya, into his house.
-Chiku meets Aradhya, who was suffering from cancer, and her son, Gogol, and she gets to know about her story, that her lover left her, since her father disowns her, since he was poor.
+Chiku meets Aradhya, who was suffering from cancer, and her son, Gogol, and she learns of her story, that her lover left her, since her father disowns her, since he was poor.
 Chiku also discovers that Kaustab is her lover and that Yuvi had been posing as Gogol's father.
 Upon learning about Aradhya's illness, Chiku decides to get her custody, but Yuvi tactfully makes her his wife and Gogol's real mother.
 Also Kaushambhi poisons Arjun's mind against Chiku.

 On Chiku and Arjun's marriage day, Arjun gets the biggest shock by learning that Chiku is Gogol's mother and Yuvi is her husband.
 Angered, he decides to break the marriage.
 Also on the other hand, Chiku, who was disturbed by Aradhya's death (although she was alive as per Kaushambhi's plan), decides to call off the wedding.
 Upon returning home, Arjun accuses her of cheating him and his family, which angers Chiku and she confesses all her lies.
 She also decides to break the marriage and leave the house, and also promises to wait for him until he realizes his mistake.
 The story ends with Arjun and Chiku getting emotional after getting separated from each other.